Battle of Ramadi (2014–2015)

 The Battle of Ramadi, also called the Fall of Ramadi, was part of an ISIL offensive to capture all of the Anbar Province.
 Ramadi was one of the Iraqi government's last strongholds in Anbar, after ISIL's success in a previous campaign.
-The battle began in November 2014, and drew to a close on 14 May 2015, as Islamic State of Iraq and the Levant (ISIL) insurgents seized hold of government buildings.
+The battle began in November 2014, and drew to a close on 14 May 2015, as Islamic State of Iraq and the Levant (ISIL) insurgents seized hold of government buildings following heavy house to house urban fighting.
 On 17 May, the Iraqi Army and special forces fled the city, with 500 civilians and security personnel dead.

 Background

 Ramadi is the capital of the Anbar Province and is one of the biggest cities in Iraq.
 It was partially conquered by ISIL and its allies when fighting erupted in the Anbar Province.
 Following a counterattack by government forces, the Iraqi government recaptured most of the city by February 2014, and all of it by March 2014.
 The claim was repeated again in May, in which the Anbar Police Chief said that "most" of the city was under their control.

 However, ISIL returned, and reportedly had a presence in Ramadi by October 2014.
 On October 16, "Wilayat Anbar", ISIL's name for its faction in the Anbar Province, published a series of photos showing its presence in Ramadi.
 It was stated by Long War Journal that ISIL was in control of 60% of Ramadi, and that much of its southern districts and areas west and north of the city are contested or held by ISIL.